mwfj/CMU_15213_CSAPP3E_Lab/Concurrency_Basic/README.md

 **If the condition variable resides in a region of dynamically allocated memory,** **then it should be destroyed before freeing that memory region.** An automatically allocated condition variable should be destroyed before its host function returns.

 A condition variable that has been destroyed with `pthread_cond_destroy()` can subsequently be reinitialized by `pthread_cond_init()`.

+#### Why Condition Variable Functions Require A Mutex? <a href="#reference4">[4]</a>

+One of the reasons is that the condition variable is originally implemented by the mutex lock.

+For the wait operation, it will 'atomically' unlock the mutex, allowing others access to the condition variable(for signaling).
+Then when the condition variable is signalled or broadcast to, one or more of the thread on the waiting list will be woken up and the mutex will be magically locked again for that thread.

+Specifically, when the thread has been flagged to stop doing work (usually by another thread setting the exit condition then kicking the condition variable to wake this thread up), the wait loop will exit, the mutex will be unlocked and this thread will exit.
+The condition variable relieves you of the burden of polling some condition instead allowing another thread to notify you when something needs to happen.

+The vast majority of what are often erroneously called [***spurious wakeups***](https://en.wikipedia.org/wiki/Spurious_wakeup) was generally always because multiple threads had been signalled within their `pthread_cond_wait` call (broadcast), one would return with the mutex, do the work, then re-wait.
+Then the second signalled thread could come out when there was no work to be done.
+So you had to have an extra variable indicating that work should be done (this was inherently mutex-protected with the condvar/mutex pair here - other threads needed to lock the mutex before changing it however).

 ### Semaphores